 At home, we are using her Walkolong.
 It is a foam tube which wraps around her chest and fastens with two straps which the parent hold onto the ends of.
 It offers a little support, if she needs it.
 She walks all around the house.
 We no longer need to carry her from one room to the next.
 She chooses where she wants to go, at what pace, stops when something catches her interest, continues when she’s ready.
 A taste of independence.
 And she’s loving it.

 So much so, that I suggested during my telephone conversation with Carys’s physiotherapist that I bring one into school for her to use there.

 “I don’t know,” was her reply.
 “I’m not sure what the politics would be about that.”

 I came off the phone incensed.
 I thought we were all working towards the same goal.
 I thought the important thing was Carys’s mobility, her independence, her enjoyment of life, her well being.
 Seems I was wrong about that.

 I understand the need for safety.
 I wouldn’t expect anyone to compromise that.
 But its about time the HSE crawled out of the dark ages.
-Their politics will not help Carys, or any child, walk.
+Their politics will not help Carys walk.